KLayout/klayout/macbuild/ReadMe.md

 ```
 $ ./build4mac.py -r mp24 -p mp36 -Y
 ```
-* [-Y|--DEPOLY] option deploys KLayout's dylibs and executables only.
+* [-Y|--DEPLOY] option deploys KLayout's dylibs and executables only.
 That is, paths to other modules (Ruby, Python, and Qt5 Frameworks) remain unchanged (absolute paths in your development environment).

 5. Copy/move generated bundles ("klayout.app" and "klayout.scripts/") to your "/Applications" directory for installation.